Áù¾ÅÉ«ÌÃ

 • Connect with socially-conscious students, researchers, and practitioners from across UCalgary and Canada.

-The UCalgary Campus Finals will be conducted in-person at the Hunter Hub Collision Space.
-The standout team will then advance to represent UCalgary in the Canadian Finals, held in-person at the ATCO Campus.
+The UCalgary Campus Finals will take place at the Hunter Hub Collision Space.
+The top team will advance to represent UCalgary at the Canadian Finals in Banff, Alberta.
+From there, the leading Canadian teams will have the opportunity to qualify for the Global Finals in Oxford.
 The Map the System Canada program is made possible with the support of the ATCO Energy SpaceLab.

 By participating in Map the System, you're not merely entering a competition; you're embarking on a transformative journey that equips you with invaluable skills, networks, and insights to create meaningful change.